pdfmm/pdfmm/README.md

 9. [Contributions](#contributions)
 10. [Authors](#authors)

-## What is pdfmm?
+## What is PoDoFo?

-pdfmm is a s a free portable C++ library to work with the PDF file format. pdfmm is a derivative work of the [PoDoFo](http://podofo.sourceforge.net/) library, from which it forked at [Rev@1999](https://sourceforge.net/p/podofo/code/1999/).
+PoDoFo is a s a free portable C++ library to work with the PDF file format.

-pdfmm provides classes to parse a PDF file and modify its content into memory.
+PoDoFo provides classes to parse a PDF file and modify its content into memory.
 The changes can be written back to disk easily.
-Besides PDF parsing pdfmm also provides facilities to create your own PDF files from scratch.
+Besides PDF parsing PoDoFo also provides facilities to create your own PDF files from scratch.
 It currently does not support rendering PDF content.

 ## Requirements

-To build pdfmm lib you'll need a c++17 compiler,
-CMake 3.16 and the following libraries:
+To build PoDoFo lib you'll need a c++17 compiler, CMake 3.16 and the following libraries:

 * freetype2